tiagomiguelcs/random-wallpaper/README.md

 # The Random Wallpaper Bash Script (rwallpaper)
 Set the <ins><b>same</b></ins> random wallpaper on multiple monitors without any "fancy" app.
-The script was successfully tested using [Linux Mint 21.1 Xfce Edition](https://linuxmint.com/rel_vera_xfce_whatsnew.php).
+The script was successfully tested using [Linux Mint 21.1 Xfce Edition](https://linuxmint.com/rel_vera_xfce_whatsnew.php) and Pop OS.
 For a set of awesome wallpapers, I suggest those available [here](https://gitlab.com/dwt1/wallpapers).

 # How to Install
 1. Clone this repository and change to its directory: